 Are you going for a minimalistic look or realistic videos and images?
 You may select a minimalist look if you don’t want to call out a specific demographic or culture.
 That may be a conscious decision.
 You make way to go with a more realistic approach, that uses video and images.
-That’s one of the things we love about working with eLearning Brothers, is that they have a huge asset library of stock images and videos.
+That’s one of the things we love about working with ELB Learning, is that they have a huge asset library of stock images and videos.
 You might want to build out illustrations that are a lot more fun and go with a more whimsical look.
 There are many stylistic paths to go down and you should take the time to make considered each choice at the beginning of game development and make sure it’s deliberate.

 Benefits of Learning Games